nsimms25/subnet-parse/README.md

-Project to help automatiopn involving client and network IPs.
+Project to help automation involving client and network IPs.